vanrein/0cpm-Firmerware/doc/coding.rst

 code and testing it all at once.
 Still, its structure will help you to find the problem spot more easily.

-Just don't forget to increment your counters...
+Just don't forget to increment your loop counters...  although always somewhat embarrassing, it is very common to forget it, and be faced with a total freeze, because the 0cpm Firmerware has a single thread of control.
+And it is not always easy to find the place where this happens.